boyter/boyter.org/content/posts/start-with-elastic-search-2018.md

 > You have to define a mapping if you want to provide functionality such as aggregations or facets.
 You cannot add a mapping after indexing any document.
 To add one afterwards requires dropping the index and re-indexing the content.

 You define a mapping by putting to the index/type inside elastic before then adding a document.
 Consider For example our previous document defining Keanu Reeves.
-With the below definition the `person.DOB` field will be treated as a date in the format `yyyy-MM-dd` and ignore malformed dates, which may have the wrong format or be missing.
+With the below definition the `person.DOB` field will be treated as a date in the format `yyyy-MM-dd` and will ignore malformed dates.
+Those being dates which may have the wrong format or be empty.
 It will also treat the `type` field of the document as a single keyword allowing us to perform aggregations and facets on this field.

 {{<highlight json>}}
 {